Bookmark and Share Printer Friendly Team Member Info

 1) Numerous players over the years have been able to set up their class schedule so they never miss practice their entire career.
 We don't receive priority registration from the University so it takes commitment, diligence and effort.

-2) Being in class is the only reason to miss practice, personal days available in our Team Attendance Policy excepted, but this does not mean it's okay to schedule class during practice.
+2) Being in class is the only reason to miss practice but this does not mean it's okay to schedule class during practice if you have other options and are committed to your team.

 3) Minimizing/eliminating missed practice is in your best interest and the best interest of your team.

-4) If you have a choice and you have to miss anything at all it is better to miss the first hour of practice than the second hour.
+4) If you have to miss any part of practice and you have a choice it is better to miss the first hour of practice than the second hour.
 Team concepts (plays, scrimmage situations, etc.) are taught and drilled in the second half of practice.
 This does not mean missing the first hour is okay.

-5) Winter Quarter is the quarter to go all in for being at all of each practice if it's at all possible.
+5) Winter Quarter is the quarter to go all in for being at all of each and every practice if it's at all possible.

 6) Fall and Spring quarters, in that order, are the ones where if you have to schedule a class that conflicts with practice they are the time to do it.
 Fall first because we're not in season for games that count toward standings and national rankings.
 Our league and national championships are in the spring.
 However, if you're choosing between Fall Ball and Winter/Spring for when to take a course make sure it's offered and you will be able to get into it (early enough pass time, etc.).